Rail transport in New South Wales: North Coast line

+Light rail

+Light rail systems operate in Sydney and Newcastle.
+Some metropolitan heavy rail lines have been partially or substantially converted to light rail.

+In Sydney, the Inner West Light Rail incorporates much of the former Rozelle–Darling Harbour Goods Line.
+Most of the Carlingford line and a portion the Sandown line, the latter leading to a depot, were incorporated into the Parramatta Light Rail.
+Meanwhile, the CBD and Southeast Light Rail was built anew, but much of its route mimics Sydney's historic tram network.

+The Newcastle line was truncated and part of the corridor utilised by the Newcastle Light Rail.

+The Royal National Park branch, a former heavy rail line running from Loftus into the Royal National Park, is now operated by the Sydney Tramway Museum.

 Private railways

 A number of private lines were built to connect the South Maitland coalfields (discovered in 1886) with the Great Northern Railway at East Greta Junction near Maitland.
 By 1918 most of these had been merged into the South Maitland Railway.

 A narrow gauge railway was built by South Australian Railways from Port Pirie to Broken Hill, in 1888 to serve its silver and lead mine, which was becoming the largest and richest of its kind in the world.
 Since the New South Wales Government would not allow the South Australia Railways to cross the border, the last 30 km was built by a private company as a tramway, the Silverton Tramway from Cockburn to Broken Hill.
 In 1970 the line was replaced by a standard gauge South Australia government line, completing the standard transcontinental gauge line from Sydney to Perth.

 The Byron Bay Train is a passenger service in Byron Bay using a 620 class railcar converted for solar operation.
+It runs along a stretch of the Murwillumbah line.

 A number of other private railways have been built in New South Wales to serve coal mines, steel works, notably the Port Kembla steel works, formerly operated by BHP (now BlueScope) and quarries, especially in the first half of the 20th century.

-Though both networks are publicly owned, services on Sydney's light rail network are operated by Transdev Sydney and Sydney Metro services are operated by Metro Trains Sydney.
+Though the networks are publicly owned, operation of services on light rail networks and Sydney Metro is contracted to private companies.